MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 	AllZones with Lights;    !- Lights 1 Name
 ```

+Like measure E1, which uses `DemandManager:ElectricEquipment`, the `DemandManager:Lights` object allows modeling common demand side management strategies to reduce power to lights.

 The annual energy use intensity and energy cost savings for this measure is shown in Figures x. and x. below.

 ![image](figure_measures_energy_cost_C1.png)